qcversity/qcversity.github.io/content/articles/softtools/01_venv.md

 Or you can use the `dir` command on Windows command prompt.

-## Understand the Virtual Environment Creation Process
+## What Happens when You Create a Virtual Environment

 When you create a new Python virtual environment using `venv`, it sets up a basic, isolated environment that is separated from the system’s global Python installation.
 This isolation ensures that any changes you make within the virtual environment do not affect the system-wide Python setup.